The ultimate RC Flying Glossary is here!

 - Trainer - any rc airplane that has been designed for learning to fly on.
 Usually trainers are high wing, with plenty of dihedral.
 More details here.

-- Transmitter - the main part of the radio control system that you hold in your hands while trying to control your rc airplane.
+- Transmitter - the main component of the radio control system that you hold in your hands while trying to control your rc airplane.
 More details here.

 - Trimming - the action of getting your plane to fly straight and level, with the transmitter sticks in their neutral positions and no input from you.
 More details here.

-- Tricycle undercarriage - a fixed undercarriage that consists of 2 main wheels and a nose wheel, which is sometimes connected to the rudder servo for easier ground handling.
+- Tricycle undercarriage - an undercarriage that consists of 2 main wheels and a nose wheel, which is sometimes connected to the rudder servo for easier ground handling.
 Often abbreviated to 'trike'.

 - Tx - common abbreviation for transmitter.

-- UBEC - Universal Battery Eliminating Circuit, a common brand name that's come to be used for standalone BECs, in the same way that the name Hoover is often used to describe a vacuum cleaner.
+- UBEC - Universal Battery Eliminating Circuit, a common brand name that's come to be used for standalone BECs, in the same way that the name Hoover is often used to describe a vacuum cleaner (here in the UK at least).
 When an ESC's built-in BEC isn't man enough to do the job (for example, if your plane has high current servos) then a more powerful standalone UBEC can be used instead, perhaps along with a separate battery pack if needs be.
 Common in larger rc planes.